Speakers

 Fernando Cerezetti

-Fernando Cerezetti is a Risk Director at ICE Clear Europe, part of Intercontinental Exchange.
-He currently co-chairs the Risk Committee of the European Association of CCP Clearing Houses (EACH).
-He holds a PhD in Statistics, with focus on Bayesian Statistics, and is a PhD candidate in Economics at King’s College London.
-Prior to joining ICE, he worked as a Risk Advisor for the Risk, Research and CCP Policy division of the Bank of England.
+Fernando Cerezetti is the Chief Risk Officer at ClearToken, a financial market infrastructure for digital assets.
+He is currently a member of the Consultative Working Group for the ESMA CCP Policy Committee.
+He holds a PhD in Statistics, with a focus on Bayesian Statistics, and is a PhD candidate in Financial Economics at King’s College London.
+Prior to joining ClearToken, he held various roles at ICE Clear Europe (part of Intercontinental Exchange), the Risk, Research and CCP Policy division of the Bank of England, and the European Association of CCP Clearing Houses (EACH).
 His research interests include risk management, financial market infrastructures, financial stability, and statistical hypothesis testing.

 Tao Chen